roahmlab/waitr-dev/kinova_src/kinova_simulator_interfaces/kinova_planner_realtime/README.md

 Make sure you change the "pathname" defined in armour_main.cpp when you run the Matlab tests in a different computer.

 ### Input
-Input is stored as a text file in 'armtd-dev/cuda-dev/PZsparse-Bernstein/results/armour_main.in'
+Input is stored as a text file in 'waitr-dev/kinova_src/kinova_simulator_interfaces/kinova_planner_realtime/buffer/armour_main_xxx.out'.
+Note, different interfaces have their own buffer folder.

 * Initial joint position: NUM_FACTORS floating numbers